-In the presence of patches or layered products, certain procedures used to upgrade a system to a later version of Tru64 UNIX can lead to an inconsistency among operating system and layered product objects.
-For more information see Appendix A for general Tru64 UNIX system upgrade information.
+In the presence of patches or layered products, certain procedures used to upgrade a system to a later version of Tru64 UNIX can lead to inconsistencies among operating system and layered product objects.
+For more information see Appendix D for general Tru64 UNIX system upgrade information.